subfuzion/logster/README.md

     [Mon Jan 13 2014 06:42:54 GMT-0800 (PST)] INFO hello

+### Log a message with placeholders like console.log and util.format

+Extra parameters are either used as custom tags and data (see section below) or for message formatting just like with `console.log` and `util.format`, depending on the presence of the following placeholders in the log message:
+  * %s string
+  * %d number
+  * %j json

+    log.info('Hello %s', 'World');

+Output:

+    [Mon Jan 13 2014 06:42:54 GMT-0800 (PST)] INFO Hello World

+However, unlike `console.log` and `util.format`, any extra parameters that do not have corresponding placeholders are *not* appended to the formatted string.
+Instead, they are considered to be custom tags and data, as described in another section below.

+    log.info('Hello', 'World');

+Output:

+    [Mon Jan 13 2014 06:42:54 GMT-0800 (PST)] INFO Hello { tags: [ 'World' ] }

+For complex log entries with a large number of parameters, it may be less confusing to format the message separately than trying to keep track of placeholders:

+    var message = util.format('Hello %s, %s is the %s of %s', 'Bob', 'today', 'first', 'the rest of your life!');
+    log.info(message, 'silly', 'greetings', 'bob');

+Output:

+    [Mon Jan 13 2014 06:42:54 GMT-0800 (PST)] INFO Hello Bob, today is the first day of the rest of your life!, { tags: [ 'silly', 'greetings', 'bob' ] }

 ### Log a message for a specific category

     log.info({ category: 'api' }, 'hello');